Attribution: Multiple Assignment Models

 Automatic

-Credit is dynamically calculated using AI and customer journey data.
+Attribution credit is calculated dynamically using Shapley Values and historical customer journey data.

 Complex journeys with many touchpoints